sorecords/true_time_remapping/README.md

 # TRUE TIME REMAPPING
-# add-on for Blender 2.8 - 4.3
+# add-on for Blender 2.8 - 4.3.
+Now Free.
-Provides full control over the overall playback/render speed
+Provides full control over the timelene playback/render speed This version works for Blender 2.8 - 4.3
+True Time Remapping for Blender 4.4+ is also free and available here - https://github.com/sorecords/true_time_remapping_bl4.4

 # FEATURES
 - Works in Eevee, Cycles and Workbench render engines